laststonedjs/MoonWatch_FullStack_Movie_App/README.md

 # MoonWatch Movie App

-1.To run the server side
+1) To run the server side
 - cd server (go to the server folder)
 - run: npm start (nodemon index.js should start with the message "Server is listening on port 5000")

-2.To run the client side
+2) To run the client side
 - cd client (go to the client folder)
 - run: npm start (should open app on localhost:3000)